 To enable them to administer your entry in the Competition, including deciding whether it accords with these Terms and Conditions;

 To notify you if you are a Winner.
 If you are a Winner you agree that the Promoter may announce or make available on request your name and the site you are based at, unless you object to the Promoter doing so or request that the amount of personal information announced or made available is reduced by the Promoter, in accordance with clause 45.

+The Winner and those attending will need to comply with the Terms and Conditions of the respective clubs.
+The Terms and Conditions can be found on:

 Bath Rugby v Northampton Saints (Bath, The Recreation ground) @ 15:00